themagicalthings/cs5293sp23-project0/README.md

-cs5293sp23-project0
+- CS5293SP23 Project0
-Name : Vamsi Thokala
+- by Vamsi Thokala
 Norman Daily Incident Summary

 This code extracts data from a PDF file containing Norman, Oklahoma's daily incident summary and stores it in a Pandas DataFrame.
 It then creates a SQLite3 database named norman.db and populates it with the extracted data.
 Prerequisites